World Climbing Championship

-The IFSC Climbing World Championships are the biennial (i.e. held once every two years) world championship event for competition climbing that is organized by the International Federation of Sport Climbing (IFSC).
+World Climbing Championship, formerly known as the IFSC Climbing World Championship, is the biennial world championship event for competition climbing that is organized by World Climbing.
 This event determines the male and female world champions in the three disciplines of competition climbing: competition lead climbing, competition bouldering, and competition speed climbing.
-Since 2012, a combined ranking is also determined, for climbers competing in all disciplines, and additional medals are awarded based on that ranking.
+From 2012 to 2023, a combined ranking was also determined, for climbers competing in all disciplines, and additional medals were awarded based on that ranking.
 The first event was organized in Frankfurt in 1991.

 History

 Creation and organizers

 In 1991, the Union Internationale des Associations d'Alpinisme (UIAA) organized the competition climbing championships.
 The International Council for Competition Climbing (ICC) was created in 1997 as an internal body of the UIAA to take charge of competition climbing.

 In 2007, the independent IFSC was created as a continuation of the ICC to govern competition climbing.

+In 2025, the event was renamed World Climbing Championship, following IFSC's renaming to World Climbing.

 Events

 The present format has four disciplines: lead, speed, bouldering, and combined.

 The first championships had two events: lead and speed.
 Bouldering was added in 2001.

 In 2012, 2014 and 2016, a combined ranking (sometimes also called overall ranking) was computed for climbers participating in all of the three events.
 In 2018, a specific combined event was included which the six climbers with highest overall ranking were invited to enter.
 The combined event requires athletes to compete in all three disciplines, and they receive a single combined score based on all three results.
 Scores achieved in single-discipline events are not relevant to the combined score, and there are no awards for any one part of the combined event.
 The 2018 combined event tested the new Olympic Games format, which was used at the first appearance of climbing at the Olympics in 2020.
 In 2019 the Combined competition was held again with the best eight men's and women's athletes receiving invitations to the 2020 Olympics.

 In 2011, the IFSC Paraclimbing World Championships were established.
 The event is usually held alongside the open class competition.
 Para athletes compete in lead only, except for 2011 when a speed climbing competition was held as well.